operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_run_bundle.md

 The single argument to this command is a bundle image, with the full registry path specified.
 If using a docker.io image, you must specify docker.io(/&lt;namespace&gt;)?/&lt;bundle-image-name&gt;:&lt;tag&gt;.

+The main purpose of this command is to streamline running the bundle without having to provide an index image with the bundle already included.

+An index image can be specified to resolve dependencies for a bundle by specifying the `--index-image` flag.
+The index image provided should **NOT** already have the bundle, if it does this command will not work as expected.

 ```
 operator-sdk run bundle <bundle-image> [flags]
 ```